akirathelinuxguy/rtimer/README.md

 # License

-This project is licensed under the GNU General Public License v3.0.
-See the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 As it protects my project See the LICENSE file for details.